This chapter describes how to approach troubleshooting problems in Directory Server Enterprise Edition. It includes the following sections:

 For more information about generic data, collection, refer to To Collect Required Debug Data For Any Directory Server Problem in Sun Gathering Debug Data for Sun Java System Directory Server 5.

-The generic data for includes the generic data collected for Directory Server and the following Directory Proxy Server information:
+The generic data for Directory Proxy Server includes the following information:

 Collect the Directory Proxy Server version information: